kicniliz/Tesla-USB/README.md

-Here's a revised version that alters the wording while maintaining the general content and intent:

 # USB Drive Data Recovery Tool

 This tool is designed to recover video files from FAT32 USB drives, particularly those used in certain vehicle recording systems.
 It can retrieve footage that may no longer be directly accessible through normal means.